datalit/pythonworkshop/workshop1_pandas_titanic.md

 ## Descriptive statistics

 ### counting and summarizing a data series
-counting the frequencies of each element in the data series
+counting the frequencies of each unique element in the data series

 	age_counts = train_age.value_counts()
 look at the first 10 records of the count results

+	age_counts.head(10)

+The results are in descending order by default.
+In this special case, the age_counts data series has integer values.
+We can  show all the records all the way to a specific value (say age 10 in this case) using

 	age_counts[:10]

 count the total and skip all the missing values: